enabledhq/enabledhq.github.io/_posts/2017-02-28-marketing-customer-experience.md

 ![customer experience elements]({{site.baseurl}}/images/img_CXmar_environment.png)
 *Elements of experience plus examples.
 Source: [University of Amsterdam](http://dare.uva.nl/search?metis.record.id=359882)*

 The “encounter,” or “moments” are what we should focus on, because they symbolise the **present** – the time and place where the experience forms.
 As simple as it sounds, if you think about it, it’s a powerful realisation.
-We create the environment in anticipation of a **future**, we ask customers about their **past ** feelings, yet we don’t understand what they try to do **now**.
+We create the environment in anticipation of a **future**, we ask customers about their **past** feelings, yet we don’t understand what they try to do **now**.

 We don’t manage their experience, but we can at least manage their expectations of the experience.
 User-centric platforms (e.g. Uber, Airbnb) set the expectations for customers right from the start (not full-time taxi drivers; not fully fledged hotel services).

-# Think beyond marketing
+# <a name="holisticCX"></a> Think beyond marketing

 We should strive to understand what customers want to do, more than who they are.